zumbov2/swissparl/examples/ex1.md

-Who with whom in the Council of States?
+Who with Whom in the Council of States?
 =======================================

 The function `get_tables` of `swissparl` shows that the